 - They were good at their job, or qualified for the role for which they applied;

-- A person outside your protected group received better treatment.
+- A person outside of your protected group received better treatment.

 If those criteria are met, one might consider filing a claim with the Illinois Department of Human Rights, the federal Equal Employment Opportunity Commission, or their municipal human relations commission.